 Although the house and garden are not part of the wedding site, we do allow you and your immediate bridal party access to our private gardens to take photographs.
 You are more than welcome to use the backdrop of the house, moat, ponds, flower beds, fields, and arches.

-As of 2022 we have no accommodation on site for you or your guests.
+We currently have no accommodation on site for you or your guests.
 But there are plenty of nearby B&Bs, pubs, cottages and hotels from which to choose.
+And there's local taxi services who know where we are.